Mobile phone use in schools: Australia

 In Australian schools, mobile phones are advised to be used only in case of calls to parents or guardians and that only if the parent or guardian allows the phone to be used to during school activities such as school excursions, camps and extra-curricular activities at school.

 Mobile phones with cameras are restricted within school premises while entirely banned within certain sections such as changing rooms, bathrooms, gyms and swimming pools.
 They are only allowed to film or take photographs of people only with their signed permission or, if the person is under eighteen, to have a parent or guardian to give a sign permission note allowing for these actions.
 If a student is found with a mobile phone or devices within these areas, they will be confiscated; and, depending on the situation, charges or consequences will be given.

 Mobile phones are not allowed to be used for sending harassing or threatening messages.
 If a student does commit such an act, higher authorities will become involved, including the police since this being a violation of privacy and harassment.
 Due to bullying, privacy and harassment issues being a major issue in Australia, if a student or teacher does break this law, it may leave them with a criminal record, leaving them at a disadvantage in the future.

 Mobile phones are discouraged in terms of their use within the classroom unless they can be appropriately incorporated into the learning environment.
-"We want to ensure mobile phones and other smart devices complement students' learning and are handled at school in an age-appropriate way," said Premier Gladys Berejiklian in an ABC news article.
+Former Premier of New South Wales Gladys Berejiklian stated in an ABC news article that the policy was intended to "ensure mobile phones and other smart devices complement students' learning".

-Australian educational institutes have been divided on whether phones should really be banned in the classrooms or only allowed to be used for certain amounts of time during school hours, but the New South Wales government has banned phones completely from its primary schools since 2019.
-"Technology should be there to help a child learn.
-It should not be there to upset them or make them feel uncomfortable," according to Premier Gladys Berejiklian.
+Australian educational institutes have been divided on whether phones should be completely banned in classrooms or only allowed for certain amounts of time during school hours.
+Since 2019, the New South Wales government has banned phones completely from its primary schools.
+In a public statement justifying the policy, Berejiklian declared that the ban would encourage children to avoid using technology that could "upset them or make them feel uncomfortable".
+In 2020, the Victorian Department of Education similarly barred the use of mobile phones in all public schools, both primary and secondary.

 The reason for banning phones is to stop bullying both online and physically and to remove distractions from the classrooms.
 "Mobile phones, unfortunately, are not only distracting but also causing stress for young children—and we can't have that continue," NSW Premier Gladys Berejiklian told Seven's Sunrise.
 This will be implemented by removing students’ access to phones during the day unless a parent or guardian requests that the student needs to use it.
 The teacher will always have the phone kept with him somewhere where the student is still able to access it before and after school.